What we do

 We can provide expert advice from women who are leaders in their field.

 For example… Among our members are top human rights lawyers who carried out an extensive research project, analysing the implementation of the Maputo Protocol, which addresses the rights of women in Sub-Saharan Africa.
-Their objective was to create a research document which could be used as an advocacy tool to effect positive change and protection with regard to the legal rights of women in Africa.
+Their objective was to create a research document which could be used as an advocacy tool to ensure the protection of the legal rights of women in Africa.
 The report, which focused on the implementation of the Protocol in Kenya, was launched in October 2014 and is now being used by national and international organisations.

-Together, as contributors to the global women’s movement, we bring attention to important issues, amplifying the voices of vulnerable women.
+Together, as contributors to the global women’s movement, we bring attention to important issues, amplifying the voices of disempowered women.

 For example… To raise awareness about International Women’s Day, we were involved in supporting a short film directed by Sam Taylor-Wood and featuring actor Daniel Craig.
 The film has been viewed over two million times on YouTube.